coding-rabbit-AI/DetectIQ/README.md

 ### Start Development Servers

 > **Note**: You must have both the frontend and backend servers running to use the webapp.
+>
+> Navigate to http://localhost:3000/ to access the webapp UI after starting the servers.

 #### With VSCode